alvaro-escalante/dedupe-csv/README.md

 ​
 - `file`: Specifies the input CSV file.
 Replace `"data.csv"` with the path to your CSV file.
 - `column`: (Optional) if ommitted it will look for identical rows.
 If specified, the header name in the CSV file will be used to identify duplicates.
 Replace `"header name/s"` with the header/s name you want to use.
 You can use multiple headers.
 - `keep`: (Optional) Specifies the strategy for keeping duplicates.
 Default value is `"first"`.
-Available options are:
+- Available options are:
   - `"first"`: Keep the first occurrence of each duplicate.
-  - `"last"`: Keep the last occurrence of each duplicate.
+  - `"last"`:  Keep the last occurrence of each duplicate.​
-​
-​

 `dedupe-csv file="data.csv" column="header name" keep="first"`
 ​
 ## Install